Key Concepts

 Tag

-The only input plugin that does NOT assign tags is Forward input.
+The Forward input plugin doesn't assign tags.
 This plugin speaks the Fluentd wire protocol called Forward where every Event already comes with a Tag associated.
 Fluent Bit will always use the incoming Tag set by the client.

 Timestamp